MCSN-project2014/APproject/README.md

 ![alt text](funwap_Logo/fun_logo-min.jpg)

-funw@ap is an imperative-functional programming language, with function as first class citizen and transparent management of asynchronous operation executed local machine or in a different machine ([funw@p-server](https://github.com/MCSN-project2014/funwap-server)).
+**funW@ap** is an imperative-functional programming language, with function as first class citizen and transparent management of asynchronous operation executed local machine or in a different machine ([funw@p-server](https://github.com/MCSN-project2014/funwap-server)).

 ##How to use funw@p
 Funw@p is distributed with the interpreter `funwapi.exe` and the compiler `funwapc.exe`, you can run it in linux or windows command line.